Is it safe to use rainwater?

-The minimum recommended UV dose for drinking water is 40mJ/cm2 at the end of UV lamp life.
+Australian Drinking Water Guidelines, US EPA UVDGM and EU regulators specify minimum UV dose for drinking water >40mJ/cm2 at the end of UV lamp life.

 The higher the UV dose, the better is the UV disinfection performance and there is generally no downside of a high UV dose.